cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ***E-mail Address:*** joe@example.com

-    ***Note:*** CloudForms is not configured to send out emails, but the email address is a mandatory field
+    :warning: ***WARNING***CloudForms is not configured to send out emails, but the email address is a mandatory field

     ***Available Groups:*** Self Service Engineering